Why choose NCRQ?

 However, all students will undertake a very brief initial assessment after they complete the legal system e-learning module.
 This assessment will take only about five minutes, and will be reviewed by your Tutor to ensure you are capable of working at the level required for the qualification.
 This initial assessment is for your benefit, and does not form part of the qualification.

 You should also have a GCSE or equivalent in English, or be able to work at that level, and be competent in using basic IT such as word processing.

 Students outside the UK:

 This course is very strongly based on the legislative framework and civil claims system of the UK.
 It is not recommended for students outside the UK unless they work for a British company or intend to work in the UK.
-International applicants should also be able to understand and write competently in technical English.
-An IELTS score of 7.0 is required.
+All international applicants will need to provide evidence of English Language Proficiency at the point of enrolment.

 To ensure you get the best learning experience possible, please ensure that you have a computer, tablet or smartphone that meets the minimum IT requirements.
 To access the e-learning activities, you will need one of the following, together with a speaker or headphones:

 - Windows: Internet Explorer 8 or later (with latest Flash player), Google Chrome (latest version), Firefox (latest version)